 - Salvage as a mitigative action is the process of retaining and protecting from deterioration, historic fabric (or fixture, etc.) which has been removed from its context, through the process of demolition.
 Material may be salvaged for various reasons, including protection of significant individual features from permanent loss, protection of materials for reconstruction, or simply the reuse of resources.
 Regardless of the reason for salvage, records of all historic fabric's in-situ characteristics should be made, to accurately document associated design and process.
-If historic fabric is to be used in new and different applications, especially in restoration, removation, remodeling or reconstruction, either through design, treatment of finishes, or written description.
+If historic fabric is to be used in new and different applications, especially in restoration, removation, remodeling or reconstruction, it should be clearly discernible that the material is not original to the new application, either through design, treatment of finishes, or written description.